 By opting for single-origin chocolate, the company is also able to promote land and wildlife conservation.

 “We’ve pioneered cocoa agroforestry to help regenerate the forest and provide sanctuary for five species of endangered lemurs, birds, and the Madagascar flying fox,” McCollum explains.
 “The result is a beautiful canopy, sustainable crops, and a home for the endemic wildlife population that has borne the brunt of Madagascar’s disappearing forests.”

-In 2021, the brand made 2.8 million chocolate bars — up more than one million from 2020 and two million the year before that — providing a safe space for five lemurs and employing 105 Malagasy workers full-time.
+In 2021, Beyond Good made 2.8 million chocolate bars — up more than one million from 2020 and two million the year before that — providing a safe space for five lemurs and employing 105 Malagasy workers full-time.
 “Each year that number grows so does our impact,” the company website reads.

 Following the opening of its first factory in 2019, the company plans to have a second facility up and running in Uganda by mid-2024.